testground/testground/infra/k8s/README.md

 ## Known issues and future improvements

-- [ ] 1.
-Kubernetes cluster creation - we intend to automate this, so that it is one command in the future, most probably with `terraform`.

-- [ ] 2.
-Testground dependencies - we intend to automate this, so that all dependencies for Testground are installed with one command, or as a follow-up provisioner on `terraform` - such as `redis`, `sidecar`, etc.

-- [ ] 3.
-Alerts (and maybe auto-scaling down) for idle clusters, so that we don't incur costs.
+- [ ] Alerts (and maybe auto-scaling down) for idle clusters, so that we don't incur costs.

-- [X] 4.
-We need to decide where Testground is going to publish built docker images - DockerHub? or?
-This might incur a lot of costs if you build a large image and download it from 100 VMs repeatedly.
-Resolution: For now we are using AWS ECR, as clusters are also on AWS.